stevenc-stb/spdx-3-model/model/Hardware/Hardware.md

 ## Description

-The Hardware namespace defines concepts related to hardware, including virtual hardware. supply chain, its characteristics.
+The Hardware namespace defines concepts related to hardware, including virtual hardware, supply chain and its characteristics.

 ## Metadata